La Mosca y la Sopa: Background

 La mosca y la sopa is often cited as a major influence in the early development of the band music.
 Commercially, it was one of the Patricio Rey's most successful album, topping the charts in several FM radios with songs as "Toxi-Taxi", "Mi perro dinamita" and "Un poco de amor francés".

-The band presented La mosca y la sopa at the Estadio Obras Sanitarias in 1991, where had incidents with the police and the fans before the concert, where Walter Bulaccio was arrested, which ended with his death from severe injuries by the Police Repression.
+The band presented La mosca y la sopa at the Estadio Obras Sanitarias in April 1991, where had incidents with the police and the fans before the concert, where fan Walter Bulaccio was arrested, which ended with his death from severe injuries caused by members of the Argentina's Federal Police.